 Sales and marketing in general, from developer to networks & brokers (and everyone in between) has been forced to innovate, and leave behind traditional sales practices like orchestrating and attending open houses, on the field saturation, booth manning and tenting, and face to face interaction and selling.
 Instead, real estate individuals and practitioners now dabble with the prospect of the internet, and are trying their hands on various social media platforms and their countless possibilities.

-Shifting perspectives, consumers too are now becoming more and more dependent on the internet in going about their daily lives and businesses.
-People order their food, shop their clothes and toys, book their ride and commute, pay their bills and tuitions, etc. through the internet.
-With just a few taps and swipes on their mobile phones’ screens, consumers get work done in a matter of just minutes (even seconds in some cases) in what would otherwise be a taxing endeavor that would take hours and even days when done traditionally.
-This rings true especially during this crucial and significant time of lock downs and community quarantines wherein face to face interactions and mass gatherings are discouraged and most of the time, prohibited.
+Shifting perspectives, consumers too are now becoming more and more dependent on the internet that can be easily accessed through their mobile phone in going about their daily lives and businesses.
+People order their food, search for clothes and toys, book their ride and commute, pay their bills and tuitions, etc. through the internet.
+With just a few taps and swipes on their mobile phone screens, consumers get work done in a matter of just minutes (even seconds in some cases) in what would otherwise be a taxing endeavor that would take hours and even days when done traditionally.
+This rings true especially during this crucial and significant time of lock downs and community quarantines wherein contact is limited to online communications and transactions.
 This incentives consumers to opt to using the internet in assisting them in their daily activities without compromising their individual safety and health.

-Among the array of online home seekers, from locally and self-employed buyers to OFWs, majority of them look into affordable housing as their first (or next) housing investment.
+Among the array of interested buyers, from locally and self-employed buyers to OFWs, majority of them look into affordable housing options as their first (or next) housing investment.
 With multiple developers propping up in every city and municipality in the country, choosing the ideal and perfect affordable house and lot can be a daunting and overwhelming task, especially for first time homebuyers.
 These house seekers are left with the task of weighing in on what’s fit and ideal for them without having to break the bank.
 Such considerations include:

 The location of an investment/house remains a top priority in determining whether buyers will avail the said housing or not.
 Different factors should be considered, and affect the decision-making process like the distance from their new home to their workplace, school, establishments, etc.